amin007/sesimple-cms/README.md

 bash deploy/ssh
 ```

-On you local machine `hosts` file, include `127.0.0.1 sesimple.local`.
+On you local machine `hosts` file, include `127.0.0.1 cms.sesimple.local`.

-Now you can access the site on address http://sesimple.local:8888
+Now you can access the site on address http://cms.sesimple.local:8888

 ### Initial Application Setup